engineyard/ey-docs/pages/cloud-updates-november-2011.md

 * Slave database setup modified to prevent problems with replication setup.

-* In clustered environments, HAproxy web server error pages can now be customized via HTTP files in /etc/haproxy/errorfiles.
+* In clustered environments, HAProxy web server error pages can now be customized via HTTP files in /etc/haproxy/errorfiles.
 This does not include 404 errors or (already customized) 500 errors.

 * Increase the maximum length for a connection request queue in Passenger 3 to reduce likelihood of Passenger workers disconnecting from Nginx (and still using resources).